 The team that has done well since the 2015 World Cup is England who have a win-loss ratio of 2.16 and because the tournament will be played in the UK itself, there’s no doubting that the bookmakers will have England as one of the favourites.

-According to the World Cup tips, India are third-favourite behind England and Australia to win their third title and that stems from their win-loss ratio since the previous tournament.
+According to the World Cup tips, India were third-favourite behind England and Australia to win their third title and that stemmed from their win-loss ratio since the previous tournament.
 They are 39-19, i.e. with a ratio of more than 2 since 2015.
 How their middle-order holds up will be an important factor here.
 However, Australia’s loss of Steven Smith and David Warner has ensured India go into the World Cup as second favourites now.

 South Africa are always there and thereabouts when it comes to winning the World Cup but that they have never won it before this speaks volumes about how badly they have messed up since their return to cricket in 1992.
 They will be one of the top teams too but the retirement of AB de Villiers will hurt.